-Prerequisite: Two years of college chemistry, calculus, CHM 221 or permission of the instructor.
+Prerequisite: Two years of college chemistry, two semester of calculus, CHM 221/221L or permission of the instructor.

 Systematic study of thermodynamics, statistical mechanics, dynamics, quantum mechanics and spectroscopy as applied to chemical systems.
 CHM 331L, 332L must be taken concurrently to receive credit.